FINANCIAL AID

 Full-time Undergraduates

-To apply for Higher Education Student Loan – Base Provision together with the Balance Fee Coverage component and/or Living Allowance component, you are required to apply for Financial Aid here.
+To apply for Higher Education Student Loan – Base Provision together with the Balance Fee Coverage and/or Living Allowance Loan and/or Overseas Student Programme components, you are required to apply for NUS Financial Aid here.

 Please find the SLSG guide here (link will be updated soon) for more information on login, application, and loan agreement signing procedures.